madhukarkumar/interal-app-starter/README.md

 ## Features

-Everything you need to get started for a SaaS company:
+Everything you need to get started for your app:

 - User Authentication: Sign up, sign out, forgot password, email verification, and oAuth.
 Powered by Supabase Auth.
 GDPR cookie warning for European users.
 - Marketing Page with SEO optimization